For reviewers

 Co-reviewing

-One joint peer reviewer report should be submitted by the main peer reviewer.
-The ECR will only submit the recommendation for the editors but not the report.
+One joint peer reviewer report should be submitted by the expert who accepted the review invitation.
+The other expert will only submit the recommendation for the editors, but not the report.
 The recommendation for the editors (i.e. publish/publish subject to satisfactory revision/reject/reject with an invitation to revise and resubmit) needs to be identical in both.
 Competing interests and confidentiality policies apply to all peer reviewers.

 What to consider when reviewing a manuscript